lcarnevale/agento/README.md

 # agento

 The agento project follows the idea extracted by [*Osmotic Computing: A New Paradigm for Edge/Cloud Integration, M. Villari, M. Fazio, S. Dustdar, O. Rana and R. Ranjan*](http://ieeexplore.ieee.org/document/7802525/).
-It presented the Osmotic Computing was in 2016 as a new promising paradigm for the integration between a centralised Cloud layer and Edge/Internet of Things (IoT) layers; whereas its basic principles and enabling technologies were presented in [*Towards Osmotic Computing: Looking at Basic Principles and Technologies, M. Villari, A. Celesti, M. Fazio*](https://link.springer.com/chapter/10.1007/978-3-319-61566-0_86).
+It presented the Osmotic Computing in 2016 as a new promising paradigm for the integration between a centralised Cloud layer and Edge/Internet of Things (IoT) layers; whereas its basic principles and enabling technologies were presented in [*Towards Osmotic Computing: Looking at Basic Principles and Technologies, M. Villari, A. Celesti, M. Fazio*](https://link.springer.com/chapter/10.1007/978-3-319-61566-0_86).

 ## Why agento?
 todo